timosalm/tap-spring-developer-workshop/workshop/content/exercises/runtime.md

 It also provides **configurable auto-scaling** and **scale to zero**, which is the reason why you had to wait for some seconds after you first called your application.
 Other features are rollbacks, canary and blue-green deployment via revisions, and traffic splitting.

 More runtime components of VMware Tanzu Application Platform will be covered in the workshop.
+Let's now focus on the challenges of our typical microservice application and how to mitigate them.